FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/UCONF/uconf_commands.md

 UCONFSET id=PARAMETER-KEY,value=STRING
 ```

-After modifying a uconf value, you typically must restart Transfer CFT{{< TransferCFT/componentshortname  >}}.
+After modifying a uconf value, you typically must restart {{< TransferCFT/axwayvariablesComponentShortName  >}}.
 When the parameter flag is set to reconfig (=reconfig), you can use the reconfig command instead of a restart.
 You can check the parameter flag to see if reconfig is an option for that particular parameter.

 Using spaces in a UCONFSET command value